Srialok01/SeleniumHybridFramework/README.md

 Post that Script is executed accordingly (@Test)

 Finally browser is closed (@AfterMethod)
-5--Utility -- This contains the code for capturing screenshot and attaching it to report.
+5--Utility -- This contains the code for capturing screenshot and attaching it to the report.